 Researchers say real impact of deforestation being hidden in Australia’s official figures by ‘sleight of hand’

-• A report by conservationists reveals that Australia’s official forest cover statistics may obscure the true impact of deforestation, suggesting that new growth is often misclassified and does not equate to the loss of biodiversity.
+• A report by conservationists reveals that Australia's official figures on forest growth may be misleading, suggesting that new growth does not compensate for the loss of biodiversity in old

-• This revelation is significant as it challenges the credibility of Australia’s environmental reporting, which has implications for conservation efforts and policy
+• This development is critical as it challenges the perception of forest health in Australia, potentially affecting conservation efforts and policy decisions.

 — via World Pulse Now AI Editorial System